nearbyall/epamtc-final-project-online-shop/README.md

 - add the product and product categories
 - edit products (in process)
 - delete reviews (in process)
-- approve or reject user's orders (in process)
+- approve or reject user's orders
 - ban or unban users
-- view online users list (in process)
 - view all users list

 ***